hcs64/neon64v2/pkg/README.txt

 * Visor for a lot of good patches to 1.2
 * Eisi for adding MMC4 support in 1.2
 * bootgod et al for NesCartDB
+* tepples for helpful tests (and the Sprite Demo!)

 Many thanks to contributors to the NesDev wiki and ultra64.ca.